Mary I of England: Spanish marriage

-Now aged 37, Mary turned her attention to finding a husband and producing an heir, which would prevent the Protestant Elizabeth (still next-in-line under the terms of Henry VIII's will and the Act of Succession of 1544) from succeeding to the throne.
-Edward Courtenay and Reginald Pole were both mentioned as prospective suitors, but her cousin Charles V suggested she marry his only legitimate son, Prince Philip of Spain.
-Philip had a son from a previous marriage and was heir apparent to vast territories in Continental Europe and the New World.
-As part of the marriage negotiations, a portrait of Philip, by Titian, was sent to Mary in the latter half of 1553.
+Now aged 37, Mary turned her attention to finding a husband and producing an heir, which would prevent Elizabeth (still next in line under the terms of Henry VIII's will and the Act of Succession of 1544) from succeeding to the throne.
+While the English expected her to marry, there was a general consensus that the Queen should not marry a foreigner, since that could lead to the interference of a foreign power in English affairs.
+On 16 November 1553, a parliamentary delegation went to her and formally requested that she choose an English husband, the obvious though tacit candidates being her kinsmen Edward Courtenay, recently created Earl of Devon, and the Catholic Cardinal Reginald Pole.
+But Mary's first cousin, Charles V, also king of Spain, saw that an alliance with England would give him supremacy in Europe; he sent his minister to England to propose his only legitimate son, Philip, as a person whom the religious and political interests of the world recommended for Mary.
+The Spanish prince had been widowed a few years before by the death of his first wife, Maria Manuela of Portugal, mother of his son Carlos, and was heir apparent to vast territories in Continental Europe and the New World.
+Both Philip and Mary were descendants of John of Gaunt.
+As part of the marriage negotiations, a portrait of Philip by Titian was sent to Mary in the latter half of 1553.